What Is Amenorrhea?

 - Problems with reproductive organs

-In many cases, doctors don’t know why a girl never gets her first period.
+In many cases, doctors don’t know why a first period never happens.

-Common causes of secondary amenorrhea (when a woman who has had normal periods stops getting them) include:
+Common causes of secondary amenorrhea (when someone who has had normal periods stops getting them) include:

 - Stopping the use of birth control